-From London, you can be here in just over 2 hours, and you can reach north- and mid-Wales easily from Manchester, Liverpool or Birmingham by road or rail.
-Then all the adventure you could wish for, in this enchanting Celtic land, is yours...
+From London, you can be here in less than 2 hours, and you can reach north- and mid-Wales easily from Manchester, Liverpool or Birmingham by road or rail.
+Then all the adventure you could wish for, is yours for the taking...

 Small in size but big on personality, Wales is bordered by England to the east and the Irish Sea to the north and west, and covers less than a tenth of Britain.